GuoJingtao-1997/GuoJingtao-1997/README.md

 - 👋 Hi, I’m Guo Jingtao
 - 👀 I’m interested in wireless sensing
-- 🌱 I’m currently learning machine learning methodology
+- 🌱 I’m currently research on artificial intelligence of things (AIoT)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on AI-based wireless sensing
-- 📫 How to reach me ...
+- 📫 Please feel free to reach me via jingtao.guo@connect.polyu.hk or guojingtao1997@163.com

 <!---
 GuoJingtao-1997/GuoJingtao-1997 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.